cchristou3/The-A-Team/Notes.md

 Working on the assignment.
 Trying to find a way to click all of the treasure hunts and make the form appearing.
 -Conclusion We've added 2 new functions and also added some type of answering questions.

+Week 3(Nov 26th)
+Attendance:Antonis,Charalambos,Christodoulos
+Working on the assignment.
+Trying to implement cookies and fix some functions.